Cannabis in Massachusetts: Sales

 Retail and medical marijuana businesses must also negotiate a Community Host Agreement with the city or town in which it is located pursuant to Massachusetts Law.
 Cities and towns are permitted to assess a community impact fee of up to 3% of the businesses annual revenue.
 The agreement may be in place for no more than 5 years.
 However, towns and cities throughout Massachusetts have not followed these requirements.

 Retail sales have a 10.75% excise tax on the marijuana, on top of the general 6.25% state sales tax, and up to a 3% local option tax, for a total of 17%–20% tax.
 Treasurer Deborah Goldberg unilaterally increased the excise tax to 10.75% from the 3.75% approved by voters in the language of ballot question.

 The first recreational license for cultivation only was granted on Jun 21, 2018, so no sales occurred on the first day of legalization, July 1.
 New licensees have to wait for approval before planting, so existing medical dispensaries that expand to recreational sales have a competitive advantage, but must also wait for recreational approval.
 Licensing of delivery services (other than for medical marijuana) was further delayed by the Cannabis Control Commission, as was that for on-site consumption.

 The first two stores opened on November 20, 2018, in Northampton and Leicester, after testing labs had been approved and begun operations, and the stores received final sign-off.
 During the first week of sales, excluding Thanksgiving Day where both locations were closed, $2,217,621.13 in sales was sold between the two locations.

-Between November 20, 2018 and January 20, 2019, consumers purchased nearly $24 million on recreational marijuana products and the state has received about $4 million in tax revenue.
-As of late January 2019, the state now has nine stores licensed to sell recreational marijuana.
+Between November 20, 2018 and January 20, 2019, consumers purchased nearly $24 million of recreational marijuana products and the state received about $4 million in tax revenue.
+As of late January 2019, the state had nine stores licensed to sell recreational marijuana.
 By the end of the year the number had increased to 33, with more intending to open in 2020.